 Populate Custom Fields: If you use custom fields in QuickBooks (e.g., "Property ID," "Unit Number"), SaasAnt can map data to these as well.

 Correctly Reclassify Expenses: Easily fix miscategorized transactions across multiple entries.
-For example, reclassify all "General Repairs" to "Plumbing Repairs" for a specific property.
+For example, reclassify all "General Repairs" to "Plumbing Repairs" for a specific real estate property.

 Update Vendor or Customer Names: Standardize vendor names or update tenant details across numerous transactions.